Franz Beckenbauer: FIFA inquiries and ban

+Alleged bribe from Russia

 In October 2019, Black Mirror Leaks published email correspondence of Russian member of Parliament, Sergey Kapkov, where Beckenbauer and his adviser, Fedor Radmann, were named as recipients of €3 million for their votes in favour of Russia as host of the 2018 World Cup.
 Both allegedly received an additional €1.5 million in success fees after the 2018 cup was allocated to Russia.